VEXPA: Validated EXPonential Analysis through regular sub-sampling: Numerical illustration

+Next, the original signal is analyzed using VEXPA with underlying the Prony-like algorithm MP without SVD thresholding, without a guess for $n$.
 For VEXPA we take $u=7$ and $s=11$.
 So each $\Phi_k$ contains 42 or 41 samples.
-The decimation $\Phi_2$ is the one containing the outlier.
+The decimation $\Phi_0$ contains the outlier.
 So we can expect to find clusters of 6 elements in ${_uL}$ instead of 7.
-The values ${^{ms}\alpha}_{i,k}$ perturbed by the outlier are the ones where $k=1$ and $k=5$.
-So we expect the clusters in ${^sL}$ to contain 4 elements (only 6 elements in ${^sL}$ are connected to the possible 6 cluster elements in ${_uL}$ to start with).
-In Figure 9 we show the results of the DBSCAN cluster analysis on ${_uL}$ and on ${^sL}$.

-The signal reconstructed from the VEXPA output is depicted in Figure 7 using red circles.
-The spectral output is shown in Figure 8 in red at the right.
-Both the Figures 7 and 8 illustrate that the stand-alone ESPRIT method suffers from the outlier.
-The new VEXPA add-on is able to filter out the outlier and reconstruct the original signal because it retrieves the parameters correctly.
-The ESPRIT implementation introduces, besides the correct frequencies and amplitudes, a lot of additional terms that are hard to discard.
+Let us choose $m_\delta=5$.
+We identify the ${_uL}$ clusters using increasing $\delta$-values, say $\delta=0.01, 0.03, 0.05$, to isolate the most stable results first.
+In Figure \ref{fig:outlierBu} we show the results of the DBSCAN cluster analysis on ${_uL}$ and ${^sL}$.
+The VEXPA add-on clearly identifies $n=3$ exponential terms in the signal and reconstructs the signal quite reliably over the whole time interval.
+The signal reconstructed from the VEXPA output is depicted in Figure \ref{fig:outlierrecon}, at the right in red.
+The RMSE is now 0.1164.

+Very similar results are found with somewhat more outliers.
+The bound $\ell \le u-m_\delta$ for the worst case, where each outlier disturbs a different subset $\Phi_k$, is known to be too strict.
+But remember that we assume to be dealing with only a few outliers that may have escaped a filtering step.
+We now illustrate the capabilities of the new method in three different experiments, all starting from the same signal and noise level:

+\begin{itemize} \item some statistical information on the RMSE in case of $\ell=2$ outliers, which fits the constraint $\ell\le u-m_\delta$ when $u=7, m_\delta=5$, \item a more specific case belonging to these statistical data, where two outliers are located in each other's vicinity, \item a typical situation where $\ell=5$ outliers are randomly placed, in this case fortunately without affecting all $\Phi_k$. \end{itemize}

+For the statistics, we add randomly chosen outliers belonging to the set $[-25,-15] \cup [15,25]$ to two randomly selected sample numbers between 0 and 299.
+We do not change the noise, so that the effect that we observe on the computation, compared to Figure \ref{startoutlier} with reference RMSE values around 0.008, solely comes from the outliers.
+The experiment is repeated 1000 times.
+In Figure \ref{RMSE} we plot the 1000 RMSE of the TLS-Prony result versus that of the VEXPA result.

+To illustrate the effect of 2 nearby outliers, we add respectively $-18$ and 24 to the sample numbers 21 and 25.
+Again the result is very similar.
+The TLS-Prony reconstruction with 2 terms is shown at the left in blue (see Figure \ref{2close}) with RMSE $=0.3241$.
+The VEXPA reconstruction using 3 terms is shown at the right in red (see Figure \ref{2close}) with RMSE $=0.1393$.

+To create 5 outliers we, for instance, respectively add $-18, 24, 17, -13, 20$ to the sample numbers 21, 25, 134, 188, 258.
+The TLS-Prony method again suggests very obviously to use two terms for the reconstruction (see Figure \ref{5outlier} at the left in blue) with a RMSE $=0.3320$.
+The VEXPA method with the same parameters for $\delta$ and $m_\delta$ reconstructs three terms (see Figure \ref{5outlier} at the right in red) with a RMSE $=0.1390$.